CHERRY HILL CENTER

 Haddonfield Road and Kaighns Avenue

-Camden County (Delaware Township / Cherry Hill Township), New Jersey
+Camden County (Delaware Township-Cherry Hill Township), New Jersey

-New Jersey's first interior mall was designed by Los Angeles' Victor Gruen Associates and the George M. Ewing Company of Philadelphia.
+New Jersey's first fully-enclosed mall was designed by Los Angeles' Victor Gruen Associates and the George M. Ewing Company of Philadelphia.
 The complex was built by a joint venture of Philadelphia's Strawbridge & Clothier and the James W. Rouse Company's Community Research & Development subsidiary.

-The junior anchors of the complex were a 1-level (34,800 square foot) S.S.
+The original mall's junior anchors were a 1-level (34,800 square foot) S.S.
 Kresge 5 & 10, (1-level (47,900 square foot) F.W.
-Woolworth 5 & 10, a (25,600 square foot) Food Fair supermarket and General Cinema Corporation Cinema In Cherry Hill Mall.
-This venue had shown its first feature on April 11, 1962.
+Woolworth 5 & 10, (25,600 square foot) Food Fair supermarket and General Cinema Corporation Cinema In Cherry Hill Mall.
+This venue showed its first feature on April 11, 1962.

-Retail venues in the CHERRY HILL trade area included MOORESTOWN MALL (1963) {2.9 miles east, in Burlington County}, ECHELON MALL (1970) {6.1 miles southeast, in Camden County}, DEPTFORD MALL (1975) {8.1 miles southwest, in Gloucester County}, BURLINGTON CENTER MALL (1982) {12.3 miles northeast, in Burlington County} and FRANKLIN MILLS (1989) {10 miles northeast, in Philadelphia}.
+Major shopping cxenters in the CHERRY HILL trade area included MOORESTOWN MALL (1963) {2.9 miles east, in Burlington County}, ECHELON MALL (1970) {6.1 miles southeast, in Camden County}, DEPTFORD MALL (1975) {8.1 miles southwest, in Gloucester County}, BURLINGTON CENTER MALL (1982) {12.3 miles northeast, in Burlington County} and FRANKLIN MILLS (1989) {10 miles northeast, in Philadelphia}.

 Several renovations were done at CHERRY HILL CENTER over the years.
 The One Cherry Hill office tower was completed in 1968.
 Apparently, the Bamberger's store was expanded to 334,000 square feet at this time.
 The theater was renovated and re-opened, as the Cherry Hill Cinema I & II, on November 23, 1973.